-- Cross-check data in the On-Time report against medical record information. - Identify the questionable report variables. - Review the calculation details for the questionable variables.
-Check the accuracy of the data in the medical record contributing to the report variables. - Make corrections to the medical record as needed and rerun the report. - If inaccuracies persist after the medical record is accurate, it's possible a software bug may be the issue.
+- Cross-check data in the On-Time report against medical record information. - o Identify the questionable report variables. - Review the calculation details for the questionable variables.
+Check the accuracy of the data in the medical record contributing to the report variables. - Make corrections to the medical record as needed and rerun the report. - If inaccuracies persist after the medical record is accurate, a software bug may be the issue.
 In this case, the facility should confer with their EMR vendor. - Check that EMR data are complete.
 Report elements will not generate unless at least 75 percent of the necessary documentation is available.
 Most EMR programs can run reports to show documentation completeness.
-Reports will vary based on EMR vendors but should help identify particular units, shifts, or employees who may need additional education or retraining.
+Reports will vary based on EMR vendors but should help in identifying particular units or shifts where staff may need additional education or retraining, or employees who may need additional education.